dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 A new flag “Encrypted” is added to the `manifest.json`.
 This flag indicates if the corresponding binary backup is encrypted or not.
 To be backward compatible, if this flag is absent, it is presumed that the corresponding backup is not encrypted.

 For a series of full and incremental backups, per the current design, we don't allow mixing of encrypted and unencrypted backups.
-As a result, all the full and incremental backups must be all encrypted or not.
+As a result, all full and incremental backups in a series must either be encrypted fully or not at all.
 This flag helps with checking this restriction.

 ### AES And Chaining with Gzip